Rapid Aerogel Prototyping Using 3D Printing

 Manufacturing

-Additive manufacturing-enabled rapid fabrication of polymer aerogels with complex, tailored geometries
+An innovative additive manufacturing technique, for the rapid fabrication of polymer aerogels with complex, tailored geometries.

 Overview